cakephp/docs/en/controllers/request-response.rst

 number of features for interrogating and interacting with request data.
 On each request one Request is created and then passed by reference to the various layers of an application that use request data.
-By default the request is assigned to ``$this->request``, and is available in Controllers, Cells, Views and Helpers.
+By default the request is assigned to ``$this->request``, and is available in Controllers, Cells and Views.
 You can also access it in Components using the controller reference.
 Some of the duties ``ServerRequest`` performs include:

 * Processing the GET, POST, and FILES arrays into the data structures you are familiar with.